 Philosophy is written in this grand book the universe, which stands continually open to our gaze.
 But the book cannot be understood unless one first learns to comprehend the language and to read the alphabet in which it is composed.
 It is written in the language of mathematics, and its characters are triangles, circles and other geometric figures, without which it is humanly impossible to understand a single word of it; without these, one wanders about in a dark labyrinth.[ii]

-Mathematicians have often discovered such truths long before scientists discovered the same patterns written, as Galileo said, in nature.
-Some of the patterns are simple, such as the curve of a seashell or the branching of a tree, both of which follow what we call the golden ratio,[iv] 1.618…, which is an irrational number, like pi.
+Mathematicians have often discovered such truths long before scientists discovered that the same patterns are written, as Galileo said, in nature.
+Some of the patterns are simple, such as the curve of a seashell or the branching of a tree, both of which follow what we call the golden ratio, 1.618…, which is an irrational number, like π.
+(See Cristóbal Vila’s Infinite Patterns.)
 Other patterns, such as the changes in a quantum wave function, are so complex that they use imaginary numbers, as discovered by physicist Erwin Schrödinger.
-Such equations describe and reveal the profound depth of rationality in the cosmos.
-As Astronomer Royal Sir Martin Rees, Royal Society Research Professor at Cambridge University, put it, “Science advances by discerning patterns and regularities in nature, so that more and more phenomena can be subsumed into general categories and laws.”[v]
+These equations reveal the profound depth of rationality in the cosmos.
+As Astronomer Royal Sir Martin Rees, Royal Society Research Professor at Cambridge University, put it, “Science advances by discerning patterns and regularities in nature, so that more and more phenomena can be subsumed into general categories and laws.”[iii]

-These patterns are not just written in nature.
+Such patterns are not just written in nature.
 They form the very background and context for nature—even for space itself.
 In their book We Have No Idea, Jorge Cham and Daniel Whiteson, professor of experimental particle physics at the University of California, Irvine, talk about how space can only be understood mathematically:

 Space bends and ripples and expands in relation to what?
 To a nonphysical mathematical grid.
 The heavens themselves are a medium for profound creative meaning.
 That’s why so many scientists, such as German Astronomer Johannes Kepler (1571-1630), a friend of Galileo’s, referred to the heavens as a book.